DM your questions on Instagram @askJanette

 HOW CAN YOU HELP MY FAMILY?

-I am happy to design family or couples exercise programs to encourage role modeling, relationship building and strength.
+I am happy to design family or couples exercise programs to encourage role modelling, relationship building and strength.
 Let me know what you'd like to achieve!

 CAN I BUY SESSIONS WITH YOU AS A GIFT FOR SOMEONE ELSE?